ialfina/ner-dataset-modified-dee/README.md

 # ner-dataset-modified-dee
-Modified DBpedia Entities Expansion for Tagging Automatically NER Dataset
+<b>Modified DBpedia Entities Expansion for Tagging Automatically NER Dataset</b>

 The objective of the project: to create NER dataset that automatically labeled The dataset can be used to create NER for Indonesian language